Evaloper/glasp_documentation/README.md

 * Work on the information architecture
 * It should be over 1000 words
 * No plagiarism
-* Do not use AI-generated content
 * Your audience is a novice
 * Proper citation
 * No grammatical or spelling error
 * No repetitive and filler words
 * Must have necessary images
 * Use the Google Writing style guide
-This article aims at educating its readers on ways to maximize Glasp for content readability.
-It provides an overview of Glasp's features and benefits and the importance of using Glasp for content readability.